BillHertzing/ATAP.Utilities/SolutionDocumentation/Features/Image Manipulation Features.md

-#Images Still and Moving
+# Images Still and Moving

-ToDo  Move into a Features subdirectory of SolutionDocumentatation
+ToDo  Move into a Features subdirectory of SolutionDocumentation

 ## Operations on an image file